 Authors: Peter Horst Rehm

-An unheralded property of the electrostatic force is that as the distance between charges approaches zero the force increases exponentially without bound.
-Applied to the nucleus, if a positive fractional charge in one nucleon can get close enough to a negative fractional charge in a neighboring nucleon, the attractive force between them can overcome the repulsive force among protons.
-An effective distance of about 5% of the radius of a nucleon corresponds to an attractive force of -25 kN, which is consistent with the nuclear force as previously measured.
-As positive and negative fractional charges occur in both protons and neutrons, this charge-based attraction can potentially occur in a manner that is independent of the net charge of each nucleon.
-This form of electrostatic bonding may therefore be a significant factor in the nuclear force and may shed light upon the structure of the nucleons and the atomic nucleus.
+It is well known that the electrostatic force has infinite range, but an unheralded property of this force is that as the distance between charges approaches zero the force increases without bound.
+Applied to the atomic nucleus, if a positive fractional charge in one nucleon (proton or neutron) can get close enough to a negative fractional charge in a neighboring nucleon, the attractive force between them would bind these nucleons in an electrostatic bond.
+For example, at a distance of 5% of a nucleon radius they will experience an attractive force of -25 kN.
+This is orders of magnitude stronger than the repulsive force between whole protons in the nucleus.
+Contrary to what is normally expected from the electrostatic force, such a bond would have a short range, shorter than the radius of a nucleon.
+Ironically, this charge-based bond would match the nuclear force’s characteristic of charge independence (affecting both neutrons and protons), because the required positive and negative fractional charges occur inside both neutrons and protons.
+This electrostatic bonding of fractional charges may therefore be an overlooked factor in the search for understanding the nuclear force and may shed light upon the structure of the nucleons and the atomic nucleus.

 Add your own feedback and questions here: